ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     import int var1, var2;

-**NOTE:** Most commonly import declarations are put in the header of the same script where these variables are defined.
+**NOTE:** Most commonly import declarations are put in the *header* of the same script where these variables are defined.
 But in theory you may not do that and instead place imports inside each particular script where you intend to use these variables.

-So, for a final example, you have this in MyScript.asc:
+So, for a final example, you have this in **MyScript.asc**:

     int public_int1, public_int2;
     int arr[10];